chainer/chainer/examples/mnist/README.md

 ### `train_mnist_data_parallel.py`

-This example shows how to use multiple GPUs with `Trainer` class in data-parallel manner.
+This example shows how to use multiple GPUs with the `Trainer` class in a data-parallel manner.
 This script does not support CPUs and requires at least two GPUs.

 Usage: